vinayakyadav2709/vehga-hackwithwinter/README.md

 Vegha goes beyond simple signal timing.
 It understands context.

 *   **Emergency Vehicle Prioritization**: Computer vision detects ambulances/fire trucks and preemptively clears the corridor (Green Wave).
-*   **Scheduled Events**: "Coldplay Concert" mode pre-configures routes for massive egress, preventing post-event gridlock.
+*   **Event Management**: An adaptable system for massive egress management during diverse scenarios like rallies, elections, or road construction, ensuring smooth flow regardless of the cause.
 *   **Road Closures and Diversions**: Operators can mark closed roads on the dashboard, and agents instantly reroute traffic flow logic across the neighborhood.
 *   **Graceful Degradation**: In case of camera failure, the system falls back to a robust historical timing profile, ensuring safety.